 In 1774, the Parsloe's Chess Club on St. James Street, was formed in London, with a distinguished membership limited to 100.
-A fund was raided to enable Philidor to spend from February to June at the club.
-Philidor visited the club as resident master for 20 years.
+A fund was raised to enable Philidor to spend from February to June at the club in London.
+Philidor visited the club as resident master from 1774 to 1792.
 He gave lessons for a crown (5 shillings or 60 cents) each.
 The club existed until 1825.

 In May 1774, King XVI (1754-1793) of France came to power and continued the pension to Philidor.

 In 1774-75, Philidor assisted in the composition for the music for the opera comique Berthe.
 It first premiered at Las Monnale in Brussels on January 18, 1775.

 In 1775, he composed the music for the opera comique Les femmes vengees, ou Les feintes infidelites (The Avenged Women, or The Feints Infidelities).
 It first premiered at the Comedie-Italienne, Hotel de Bourgogne, in Paris, on March 20, 1775.